Sponsored products in Elevate

 Adding a slice

-- Choose if the slice should apply to subpages of the current page
+2. Choose whether the slice should apply to subpages of the current page.

 Sequential slices are stacked from the top of the list.
 Organic and sponsored slices can be combined within the same list.